vitessio/website/content/en/docs/reference/vreplication/v2/complete.md

 <div class="cmd">
 The rename_tables flag is applicable only for MoveTables.
 Tables are renamed instead of being deleted.
 Currently the new name is _&lt;table_name&gt;.
 <br/><br/>
-(We plan to change this to use the logic used by `ptosc` using the template _&lt;table_name&gt;_old.
+(We plan to change this to use the logic used by `pt-online-schema-change` using the template _&lt;table_name&gt;_old.
 The new naming convention has the additional benefit that vreplication will automatically ignore such tables from getting resharded or streamed by the VStream API)

 </div>